Rating

 Expansion by the Moretus family

-After Plantin's death in 1589, his business was expanded and modernized by his son-in-law Jan Moretus and his children, who are also responsible for the magnificent 17th century courtyard.
-Besides the courtyard, the building itself is also worth a visit as it is one of the finest examples of 17th and 18th architecture in the
+After Plantin’s death in 1589, his business was expanded and modernized by his son-in-law Jan Moretus and his children, who are also responsible for the magnificent seventeenth-century courtyard.
+Besides the courtyard, the building itself is also worth a visit, as it is one of the finest examples of seventeenth- and eighteenth-century architecture in the Low Countries.

 The museum